-In a world of 5-star resorts, private shuttles, and business class, we’ve been conditioned to think that travel is always going to break the bank.
-There’s a space for budget travelers (folks who like to travel on the cheap), but have you ever pondered how to kick it up a notch and really save money, perhaps by not spending any?
+5-star resorts, private shuttles, and business class have conditioned us to think that travel is always going to break the bank.
+There’s a space for budget travelers (folks who like to travel on the cheap), but have you ever pondered how to kick it up a notch and really save money, perhaps by spending hardly any?

 With some creative spirit, there are plenty of ways to achieve (almost) free travel.
 Most of these are for the adventurous soul, so prepare to exit your comfort zone and enter that money-saving mode.
 From sleeping in airports to crashing on random couches, there’s no shortage of ways to cut costs.

 Join a Work Exchange Platform